Hacker0x01/docs.hackerone.com/docs/hackers/hacker-email-alias.md

 ### Working with multiple accounts

 Often when working on a program, you want to create multiple accounts to test different attack vectors on various account levels.
 Let's assume you want to test with a user account and an admin account, with the email alias feature, you can create one account with your default email alias, and the second account by using `username+admin@wearehackerone.com`.
 You can put anything you want behind the `+` sign to accommodate your needs.
+All emails will be delivered to your email address registered with HackerOne.

 ### FAQs